A Bias-Variance Decomposition for Ensembles over Multiple Synthetic Datasets: EXPERIMENTS

 \subsection{Effect of Multiple Synthetic Datasets}

 As our first experiment, we evaluate the performance of the synthetic data ensemble on 7 datasets, containing 4 regression and 3 classification tasks.
 See Appendix~\ref{sec:dataset-details} for details on the datasets.
 We use the synthetic data generators DDPM~\citep{kotelnikovTabDDPMModellingTabular2023} and synthpop~\citep{nowokSynthpopBespokeCreation2016}, which we selected after a preliminary experiment described in Appendix~\ref{sec:synthetic-data-algorithms-comparison}.
-We only plot the results from synthpop in the main text to save space, and defer the results of DDPM to Figure~\ref{fig:ddpm-regression-results} in the Appendix.
+We only plot the results from synthpop in the main text to save space, and defer the results of DDPM to Appendix~\ref{sec:extra-plots}.
 We generate 32 synthetic datasets, of which between 1 and 32 are used to train the ensemble.
 The results are averaged over 3 runs with different train-test splits.
+We compute error bars as 95\% confidence intervals obtained from bootstrapping over the repeats.

 On the regression datasets, our error metric is MSE, which is the subject of Theorem~\ref{thm:mse-synthetic-data-decomposition}.
 The results in Figure~\ref{fig:main-results-regression} show that a larger number of synthetic datasets generally decreases MSE.
 The decrease is especially clear with downstream algorithms that have a high variance like decision trees and 1-NN.
 Low-variance algorithms like ridge regression have very little if any decrease from multiple synthetic datasets.
 This is consistent with Theorem~\ref{thm:mse-synthetic-data-decomposition}, where the number of synthetic datasets only affects the variance-related terms.